 Kerema Airport Supply and Installation of Security Fence and Associated Works

-The contract for this project was awarded to Jephtah Construction Ltd in 2018.
+The contract for this project was awarded to Jephthah Construction Ltd in 2018.
 The project was completed in 2020 and was valued at K10.6 million.
-It included securing the airport operating environment at Kerema airport.
-Other works complementing the security fencing works included the construction of an airport safety officer’s residence, maintenance shed, and a new powerhouse.
+It included securing the airport operating environment at Kerema Airport.
+Other works complementing the security fencing works included the construction of an airport safety officer’s residence, a maintenance shed, and a new powerhouse.

 Kiunga Airport Supply and Installation of Security Fence & Associated Works

-The contract for this project was awarded to Associated Builders and Contractors Limited at the value of K10.1million in March 2020.
-The project covers the installation of airport security fencing to secure the airport operating environment at Kiunga airport.
-Other works complementing the security fencing works include the construction of an airport safety officer’s residence, a maintenance shed, and a new powerhouse.
+The contract for this project was awarded to Associated Builders and Contractors Limited at the value of K10.1 million in March 2020.
+The project covers the installation of airport security fencing to secure the airport operating environment at Kiunga Airport.
+Other works complementing the security fencing work include the construction of an airport safety officer’s residence, a maintenance shed, and a new powerhouse.